tableau/npm-pack-here/README.md

 To work with npm-pack-here, you need the following:

 * At least the most recent LTS version of node
+* If using yarn,
-* Optionally the latest release of yarn (if using it as your package management tool)
+   * a recent release of yarn v1, or
+   * a recent release of yarn v2+ using the [`node-modules` linker](https://yarnpkg.com/configuration/yarnrc#nodeLinker). npm-pack-here is probably not useful with the other linkers.

 ### Installation